 the UNRWA building was painted blue

-the refugee supplies card is blue
+the refugee supplies card was blue

-the logo above the students’ notebooks,
+the logo above the students ’notebooks,

 the walls of the houses

-and the water barrels are blue too,
+the water barrels were blue too,

 and a blue heart for disappointments.

-We shrink while blue expands
+We shrink while Blue expands

 reaching other lands

-the Syrian war destroyed the primary schools,
+the Syrian war destroyed my primary schools,

 and dreams in the form of scars.

-you tasted loss in Europe too
+I tasted loss in Europe too

-a drained smile and a constrained file
+a drained smile, and a constrained file

 a woman who was shattered but does not scatter.

-in the darkest nights
+In the darkest nights

-twigs escape the crack in your brain.
+twigs escaped the crack in my brain.

-you endured a lot of pain.
+I endured a lot of pain

-rising ahead like a tree
+raising ahead like a tree

-chasing the flow to grow
+chasing the light flow to grow

-On the next day in the AZC
+One day in the AZC

 not only a tree walking away

-men transformed into flowers, power, and towers
+men transformed into flowers, power, towers

-others savage, damaged but yet can challenge
+and others savage, damaged but yet can challenge.

-women transformed into
+Women transformed into

 sun, moon, and stars